enrylucas/snack-bar/README.md

 Additionaly, the following dependency was added in the middle of development:
 - Lombok.

+## Setup

+This project uses a postgreSQL database.
+It's necessary to create a database called 'snack-bar' and properly fill the datasource's credentials.
+This can be done at application.properties file.

 ## Building and Running

 To properly run this project, it's necessary to install its maven dependencies.
 After that, just run its main application SnackBarApplication.java.